cztomczak/cefpython/docs/Tutorial.md

 way to run CEF message loop, also there are known bugs on some platforms when calling message loop work in a timer.
 There are two options to increase performance depending on platform.
 On Windows use a multi-threaded message loop for best performance.
-On Mac use an external message pump for best performance.

 **Windows: multi-threaded message loop**

-On Windows for best performance a multi-threaded message loop should be used instead of cef.MessageLoopWork() or external message pump.
+On Windows for best performance a multi-threaded message loop should be used instead of cef.MessageLoopWork().
 To do so, set ApplicationSettings.[multi_threaded_message_loop](../api/ApplicationSettings.md#multi_threaded_message_loop) to True and run a native message loop in your app.
 Don't call CEF's message loop.
 Create browser using `cef.PostTask(cef.TID_UI, cef.CreateBrowserSync, ...)`.